 Ask any person what it means to have the Holiday Spirit and you’ll get a range of diverse responses.
 It means something different to each one of us.
-The traditional response most give is to be kind, courteous, generous and charitable.
+The traditional response most give is to be kind, courteous, generous, and charitable.
 I asked my readers what the holiday spirit means to them and here is their feedback.

-I recently read an article about an elderly woman had the holiday spirit.
+I recently read an article about an elderly woman who had the holiday spirit.
 She spent months and months knitting hats.
 She put them in plastic bags and hung them on her fence for those who need a cozy hat.
 Truly a selfless and loving person.

 The holiday spirit means to love and appreciate your family.
 If you are lucky to have them near you, then you are blessed.
 If they live or are traveling to another country, it’s painful and deeply sad not to see them as much as we would like.
 It’s easy to show kindness to strangers, but sometimes we neglect those closest to us.
 Tell your family how much you love them every day.

 The holiday spirit means being present and not living by default.
-It means stopping and being aware of the beauty of your surrounds.
+It means stopping and being aware of the beauty of your surroundings.
 It means reflecting on what you have to be grateful for.
 It means cherishing the time you have with your loved ones.

-The holiday spirit means being selfless and thinking of other’s needs.
+The holiday spirit means being selfless and thinking of others’ needs.
 Volunteering at animal shelters is a touching way to show critters that are often forgotten, that they are special and loved.
 Consider also volunteering at food banks, soup kitchens, or give a family in need a warm meal, a basket of fruit and a kind smile.

 I read an article about an elderly lady who knit 450 blankets and coats for dogs in shelters.
 She was using her talents to add a little comfort to the precious animals waiting to be adopted.
 The holiday spirit is soaring in this lovely individual.